metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_platform_v1_manifest.md

 page_title: "k8s_camel_apache_org_integration_platform_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "camel.apache.org"
 description: |-
   IntegrationPlatform is the resource used to drive the Camel K operator behavior.
 It defines the behavior of all Custom Resources ('IntegrationKit', 'Integration', 'Kamelet') in the given namespace.
-When the Camel K operator is installed in 'global' mode, you will need to specify an 'IntegrationPlatform' in each namespace where you want the Camel K operator to be executed
+When the Camel K operator is installed in 'global' mode, you will need to specify an 'IntegrationPlatform' in each namespace where you want the Camel K operator to be executed.
 ---

 # k8s_camel_apache_org_integration_platform_v1_manifest (Data Source)

 IntegrationPlatform is the resource used to drive the Camel K operator behavior.
 It defines the behavior of all Custom Resources ('IntegrationKit', 'Integration', 'Kamelet') in the given namespace.
-When the Camel K operator is installed in 'global' mode, you will need to specify an 'IntegrationPlatform' in each namespace where you want the Camel K operator to be executed
+When the Camel K operator is installed in 'global' mode, you will need to specify an 'IntegrationPlatform' in each namespace where you want the Camel K operator to be executed.

 ## Example Usage